 Check For Broken Links

 Over the holidays, I received a number of invitations to give from a variety of organizations.
 Some were ones I have a personal history with and others I saw through social media (think Facebook and Twitter).
 I came across eight different invitations where the link was either broken or the page did not exist.
 This is an immediate turnoff, and I simply did not want to spend more time trying to figure out another option.
 A few of the broken links came from newsletters, and other times they sent me to the wrong page.
-Please, take the time to make sure your links work in all formats (website, Twitter, MailChimp, etc.) when asking donors to respond.
-Also, be sure and test all formats (not just when you send it out), and check on it a few times during the duration of the campaign or promotion.

 Evaluate Your Online Giving Process

 Also, is the donor experience a positive one?
 I made two donations in December to different organizations, and I still have not received confirmation of any kind.
-I am not talking about a thank you here, folks, just a confirmation from the nonprofit!
-Be sure that your automated features are working and are as personal as possible.
+I am not talking about a thank you here, folks, just a confirmation from the nonprofit.
+Be sure your automated features are working and are as personal as possible.
 This means including the donor’s name and not a generic greeting like “Dear Friend.”

 Finally, try and use a credit card processing tool where the donor does not feel like they are leaving your website and going to a third party.
-Many online giving pages and credit card processing features will allow you to build them into your own web pages so donors feel like they are giving to you and not a third party.
+Many online giving pages and credit card processing features will allow you to build them into your own webpages so donors feel like they are giving to you and not a third party.
 In the industry, this is called white labeling.

 Happy fundraising in 2020!